 - Explore exciting peer-reviewed research, mass-participation experiments and the world’s largest archive of dream reports, to uncover the truth about the sleeping brain.

 - Gain powerful tips on how to use those hours of apparently ‘dead’ time to change your waking life.

 - Discover how to learn information while you sleep, the creative potential of a six-minute nap, and what your dreams really mean.

 Studies show that even a small lack of sleep can have a detrimental effect on health and happiness.
 It’s time to banish nightmares, make the most of the missing third of your days, and get the best night’s sleep of your life.

-In this interactive workshop Rasmus will teach you the science and practices of developing mindfulness and compassion and how to apply these traits in day to day situations at work and at home.
+In this interactive workshop Gillian and Murray, Australia Country Directors of Potential Project and part of the author team for ‘The Mind Of the Leader – How to Lead Yourself, Your People and Your Organization for Extraordinary Results’ will teach you the science and practices of developing mindfulness and compassion.
+Participants will be shown how to apply these traits in day to day situations at work and at home.